Joseph Hamilton Beattie: Innovations

 Beattie was a highly innovative engineer, introducing the country's first successful 2-4-0 locomotive, pioneering feedwater heating, balanced slide valves and coal-burning fireboxes.
 Since the Rainhill Trials in 1829, it had been accepted that the smoke emitted by burning coal was a nuisance.
 Railway companies accepted the need to burn coke (a smokeless fuel) in their locomotives, but this was much more expensive than coal, and several locomotive engineers sought a method by which coal could be burned smokelessly.
 One such engineer was Beattie, who designed a boiler suitable for coal in 1853.

+However, James Livesey (1831-1925), while demonstrating in Antwerp Beattie's smoke-consuming locomotives for the Belgian Government Railway, finds that this engine does not let enough air in and does not consume as much smoke as it could.

 Death

 On 18 October 1871, Beattie died of diphtheria and was succeeded as locomotive engineer by his son William George Beattie.